-Figure 0-1: Exterior Sides
+Figure 11-1: Exterior Sidewalls

+The sidewalls of your motorhome (Figure 11-1) and the end caps are made of gel-coated fiberglass.
 To clean these fiberglass surfaces, use only warm water and a mild cleanser; gently wash with soft cloths.
 Use of stiff bristle brushes or other harsh abrasives might cause scratches on the fiberglass surfaces.

-NOTE: Tiffin Motor Homes is NOT responsible for the weathering and/or oxidation of gel-coated surfaces.
+NOTE: Tiffin Motorhomes is NOT responsible for the weathering and/or oxidation of gel-coated surfaces.